-By supporting this work, you will be helping UCU to further increase the pressure on vicechancellors.
+By supporting this work, you will be helping UCU to further increase the pressure on principals and vice-chancellors.

-Those who lead our universities will sit up and take notice when constituents and local politicians speak out in one voice.
+Those who lead our universities will sit up and take notice when constituents and politicians speak out in one voice.

 As the disputes develop, we will produce similar briefings to support local engagement.